kcshyman/Getting-and-Cleaning-Data-Project/README.md

 ## Getting and Cleaning Data Project

 ### Overview
-The script merges and cleans training data, writing it out to a file tidy_data.txt
+The script merges and cleans training data, writing it out to a file tidy_data.txt  The raw data needed for the script be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description of the data is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The raw data can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### Script Summary
 Summary of the project instructions from the assignment: